It’s the end of online privacy in America, but what does that mean for Canadians?

+The risk even when not you are physically travelling to the U.S. still exists for your data trnsmissions.
 That is due in part to the topographic nature of the Internet itself (it’s well-known that data communications and transmissions even between two Canadians in Canada can and do cross the border), and also the known treaties and agreements that allow sharing of data between and among government agencies.

 So Canadian Privacy Commissioner Daniel Therrien says there is “a significant gap in protection of Canadians’ personal information south of the border”, and he has written to Canadian government officials expressing his concern and asking for them to take action.

 In fact, he needs to know more about what he needs to be concerned about!

 “[T]here are, I am sure, numerous other information-sharing agreements between the two countries governing agency-to-agency sharing, the full scope of which I do not know,” our Privacy Commissioner wrote, somewhat disconcertingly (italics added). “[I] ask that you provide my Office with copies of at least the most significant information-sharing agreements that the Government of Canada has in place with the Government of the United States that would touch on these issues … and [I] ask that you remain vigilant in monitoring any changes to how information-sharing activities with the U.S. are being operationalized.”